Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Whether it’s an affair, a secret bank account, or undisclosed information, PACT helped me understand that betrayal is not just a moral injury, but a psycho-biological rupture that causes acute distress for the betrayed partner and creates a massive power imbalance.

-With Stan’s model, I learned how to help the overly entitled partner give up that entitlement and genuinely work to restore justice, while also supporting the discovery partner in reclaiming their sense of agency and safety.
+With Stan’s model, I learned how to help the overly entitled partner let go of that entitlement and genuinely work to restore justice, while also supporting the betrayed partner in reclaiming their sense of agency and safety.

 PACT has fundamentally changed how I work.
 It’s practical, deeply humane, and grounded in the reality of how relationships actually function under stress.